fixthestatusquo/proca-server/proca/guides/APISchema.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-DEPRECATED: use campaign().
+DEPRECATED: use campaign() to get one campaign.
 Select by id, Returns list of 1 result

 </td>
 </tr>